 Spend: Approximately £3 daily bus fare commute (or more if driving your own car)

 Save: £15 a week or £60 a month

 6. Quit the habit

-With the cost of a pack of 20 set to rise to up to £15 by 2020 (according to the Independent Cancer Taskforce), smoking is one of the most expensive habits.
+Smoking is one of the most expensive habits, with the average pack of 20 now costing £13.30.
 Likewise, drinking can have a negative impact on your earnings and health.
 Cut back on the amount of smoking and/or drinking you partake in each week.